El Tromen

 About El Tromen

 El Tromen Provincial Protected Area covers approximately 30,000 hectares in the northwestern corner of Neuquén Province, Argentina, centered on the towering Tromen volcano and the wetland complex of Laguna Tromen.
-Reaching 4,114 meters, the volcano is one of the highest peaks in the region and dominates a striking landscape of basaltic plateaus, lava fields, alkaline lakes, and Patagonian steppe.
-The reserve is internationally recognized as a Ramsar Wetland of International Importance for its lake and wetland habitats, which support tens of thousands of waterbirds, including flamingos, ducks, and shorebirds.
-Created to protect both the unique high-altitude wetlands and the surrounding volcanic geology, El Tromen also has significant cultural value to local Mapuche communities and is a key site for ornithology and geological tourism in northern Patagonia.
+[1] The volcano reaches approximately 3,978 meters and dominates a striking landscape of basaltic plateaus, lava fields, alkaline lakes, and Patagonian steppe.
+The reserve is internationally recognized as a Ramsar Wetland of International Importance (designated 2006) for its lake and wetland habitats, which support at least 26 species of aquatic and migratory waterbirds, including flamingos, ducks, and shorebirds.
+[2] Created to protect both the unique high-altitude wetlands and the surrounding volcanic geology, El Tromen also has significant cultural value to local Mapuche communities and is a key site for ornithology and geological tourism in northern Patagonia.

 Wildlife Ecosystems

-El Tromen is most famous for its waterbirds, including large concentrations of Chilean flamingos and James's flamingos, along with three species of coots, ruddy ducks, silver teal, white-tufted grebes, and great grebes.
+El Tromen is most famous for its waterbirds, including large concentrations of Chilean flamingos and black-necked swans, along with three species of coots, ruddy ducks, silver teal, white-tufted grebes, and great grebes.
+[1] At least 26 species of aquatic and migratory birds have been recorded at the site.
 Andean condors soar over the volcano, and black-chested buzzard-eagles, peregrine falcons, and Andean hillstars frequent the cliffs.
 Mammals include guanacos, pumas, culpeo and chilla foxes, mountain viscachas, and the rare Patagonian hog-nosed skunk.
-Lesser rheas (ñandú petiso) traverse the steppe.
-The wetlands also support amphibians and small fish adapted to the saline conditions of Laguna Tromen, while specialized invertebrates like brine shrimp form the basis of the food web.
-The reserve is one of the most important breeding and stopover sites for waterbirds in the Argentine Andes.
+Lesser rheas traverse the steppe.
+The reserve is also home to the strict endemic lizard Liolaemus punmahuida, found only in this area of Neuquén.
+[2]

 Flora Ecosystems